-We now turn from the optimal effort profile to the optimal wage profile.
-Part (iii) of Proposition 2 is analogous to part (ii) of Proposition 1: total wages depend on the total synergy across all agents.
-While total synergy determines total wages, the influence parameters determine relative wages: part (iv) of Proposition 2 is analogous to part (iv) of Proposition 1.
+(iii) Suppose further that the influence between any pair of agents is symmetric.
+Then the ratios of optimal wages coincide with the ratios of optimal efforts. profit measures are typically available, there is only a stock price for the overall conglomerate.
+The stock price incorporates many additional pieces of information than profits, such as growth prospects; consequently, managerial pay is typically much more sensitive to the stock price than to profits (see, e.g., Murphy (1999)).
+Part (i) of Corollary 4 is analogous to part (ii) of Proposition 1: total wages depend on the total synergy across all agents.
+While total synergy determines total wages, the influence parameters determine relative wages: part (ii) of Corollary 4 is analogous to part (iv) of Proposition 1.
 An increase in one agent's influence augments his wage in both absolute and relative terms.
-Moreover, if the influence parameters are symmetric across all pairs of agents, the entire wage profile can be fully solved: Corollary 1 states that the ratios of optimal wages coincides with the ratios of optimal effort.
-The model can thus explain why CEOs earn significantly more than other senior managers.
+Moreover, if the influence parameters are symmetric across all pairs of agents, the entire wage profile can be fully solved: part (iii) states that the ratios of optimal wages coincides with the ratios of optimal effort.
+Given these results, the model can potentially explain why CEOs earn significantly more than other senior managers.
 Bebchuk, Cremers, and Peyer (2011) argue that this is due to inefficient rent extraction by the CEO, but our theory suggests that it may be optimal since the centrality of the CEO leads to him exhibiting greatest synergies.
-High wages for the CEO lead his colleagues to anticipate that he will work harder, in turn inducing them to exert greater effort themselves.
-More generally, the model shows that a CEO's wage depends on the scope of the firm under his control, i.e. the number of agents (or divisions) with which he exhibits synergies and the strength of these synergies.
+High wages for the CEO lead his colleagues to anticipate that he will work harder, in turn inducing them to exert greater effort themselves.5 More generally, the model shows that a CEO's wage depends on the scope of the firm under his control, i.e. the number of agents (or divisions) with which he exhibits synergies and the strength of these synergies.
 The increase in communication technology over the past few decades has plausibly increased the CEO's influence, consistent with the rise in CEO pay over the same period.
 Talent assignment models argue that CEO pay depends on firm size (e.g. Gabaix and Landier (2008), Terviö (2008)), which is typically measured by an accounting variable such as total assets or profits.
 Our theory suggests that the relevant measure of firm size is the scope and depth of the CEO's synergies.
 Thus, the CEO of a large firm in which the divisions operate independently (e.g. a holding company) may be paid less than the manager of a small firm where there are strong synergies (e.g. a start-up).
-5 Extensions and Discussion This section contains additional analyses to the core model of Sections 3 and 4.

-&lt;sup>8Kale, Reis, and Venkateswaran (2009) study another reason for why high pay for the CEO may be efficient - to provide tournament incentives for other senior managers.
+5 Cost Synergies vs Production Complementarities A key feature of our model is that an agent's effort reduces the marginal cost of effort of his colleague - or alternatively increases the colleague's marginal private benefit from his own effort.
+This feature generates the synergies in our model.
+To what extent is this different from modeling complementarities in the production function so that an 5Kale, Reis, and Venkateswaran (2009) study another reason for why high pay for the CEO may be efficient - to provide tournament incentives for other senior managers as per the model of Lazear and Rosen (1981)).
 They find that the pay differential between the CEO and other senior managers is positively related to firm performance.
-Aggarwal, Fu, and Pan (2011) use the pay differential as a proxy for non-CEO executives to monitor the CEO, as in the theory of Acharya, Myers, and Rajan (2011).
-5.1 Negative Influence Parameters This subsection extends the model to the case where the influence parameters $h{ij}$ can be negative.
-We start with the two-agent model and then move to the three-agent model.
-5.1.1 The Two-Agent Model Recall the principal's reduced-form maximization problem is given by:
+Aggarwal, Fu, and Pan (2011) use the pay differential as a proxy for non-CEO executives to monitor the CEO, as in the theory of Acharya, Myers, and Rajan (2011). agent's effort increases the marginal productivity of his colleagues' effort?